dsyer/nix-demo/README.md

 0.23.0+git-0db2c77.build-3056
 ```

-but that would be more work than necessary and it would miss all the hard work that the existing package already has behind it.
+But that is more work than necessary and it would miss all the hard work by other people on the existing package.
 The standard package for `pack` also builds it from source and links statically to all the libraries it needs.
-It is better to re-use the existing derivation if you can because downloading pre-built binaries can fail if they end up in an environment which doesn't have the right shared libraries (e.g. Alpine Linux or NixOS).
-It is better to use an overlay.
+It is better to re-use the existing derivation if you can because downloading pre-built binaries can fail if they end up in an environment which doesn't have the right shared libraries (e.g. Alpine or NixOS).

 There is already a `buildpack` package in Nix, so this works: